scientific-python/specs/spec-0004/index.md

 Then you need to do a first upload of a wheel to create the package listing on anaconda.org.
 Once this operation is done, you can revoke your token and add the new user to its project.
-For a given project, at leat one user should be admin of that project.
+For a given project, at least one user should be admin of that project.

 At that point, let the user know that they have been added and that they can create a personal access token (as outlined above.)
 They can now upload new wheels and perform maitenance